Distinguished Breast Lift Specialist in Miami

 Dr. Krau explains that, traditionally, surgeons have relied on the skin to reshape and support the breast.
 However, he adds, “We recognized over the years that the skin is a very poor structure for breast support.
 If you rely on the skin and put too much tension on it, it will stretch and you will be back to square one,” says Dr. Krau.
 “The vertical technique relies on the internal structure of the breast or fascial framework for support.
 That, we know, does have strength and does hold, leaving little tension on the skin itself, less scarring and faster healing.”

-Dr. Krau’s Philosophy on Breast Lift
+Why Dr. Krau’s Approach to Breast Lift is Superior

 The breast lift is a procedure that repositions the breast at a higher position.
 For a variety of reasons, some women find that their breasts are positioned lower than they would like them to be.
 This could be due to pregnancy, weight loss or simply genetics.
 In some cases where the breast is essentially deflated, adding volume with implants alone could produce quite acceptable results.
 However, this is not always the case and the breast needs to be surgically lifted.